A characterisation of Lie algebras amongst anti-commutative algebras: Introduction

 \subsection{Cartesian closedness}

-\emph{Algebraic exponentiation} is a categorical-algebraic version of the concept of \emph{exponentiation} familiar from set theory, linear algebra, topology, etc. In its most basic form, exponentiation amounts to the task of equipping the set $\Hom_{\C}(X,Y)$ of morphisms from $X$ to $Y$ with a suitable structure making it an object $Y^{X}$ in the category $\C$ at hand.
+\emph{Algebraic exponentiation} is a categorical-algebraic version of the concept of \emph{exponentiation} familiar from set theory, linear algebra, topology, etc. In its most basic form, exponentiation amounts to the task of equipping the set $\Hom_{\C}(X,Y)$ of morphisms from $X$ to $Y$ with a suitable structure making it an object $Y^{X}$ in the category $\C$ at hand, while at the same time making the \emph{evaluation map} $\ev\colon{X\times Y^X\to Y}$ into a morphism.